dendronhq/dendron-site/vault/dendron.troubleshooting.md

 1. Reload your window.
 This is the equivalent of restarting your computer.
     - `> Developer: Reload Window`
+2. Check that all the recommended extensions are installed.

-The most common reason why something isn't working is because a necessary extension isn't installed.
-Make sure you have the necessary extensions by checking searching for `@enabled dendron` inside the extensions pane and making sure that you have the latest version of all dendron extensions.
+    - Make sure you have the necessary extensions by checking searching for `@enabled dendron` inside the extensions pane and making sure that you have the latest version of all dendron extensions.

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/trouble-extensions.jpg)